CDAT/cdms/docs/source/manual/cdms_2.rst

     "``(x,y,'co')``", "``x ≤ axis[i] < y``.
 The third item is defined as in mapInterval.", "``(-90,90,'cc')``"
     "``(x,y,'co',cycle)``", "``x ≤ axis[i]< y``, with wraparound", "``( 180, 180, 'co', 360.0)``
     **Note:** It is not necesary to specify the cycle of a circular longitude axis, that is, for which ``axis.isCircular()`` is true."
-    "``slice(i,j,k)``", " slice object, equivalent to i:j:k in a slice operator.
+    "``slice(i,j,k)``", "slice object, equivalent to i:j:k in a slice operator.
 Refers to the indices i, i+k, i+2k, … up to but not including index j.
 If i is not specified or is None it defaults to 0.
 If j is not specified or is None it defaults to the length of the axis.
 The stride k defaults to 1. k may be negative.","``slice(1,10)``
      ``slice(,,-1)`` reverses the direction of the axis."
     "``':'``", "all axis values of one dimension", "``Ellipsis``", "all values of all intermediate axes",